 Findings of ATRT1

 ATRT1 found that, based on its review and two prior independent reviews, there was a clear need to improve both the individual skill sets and collective skill of the Board of Directors.
-While ATRT1 Recommendations focused on the identification of required skill sets and incorporation of those skill sets as part of the Nominating Committee process, ATRT1 also offered Recommendation 4 that called on the Board to enhance its performance and work practices.
+While ATRT1 Recommendations focused on the identification of required skill sets and incorporation of those skill sets as part of the NomCom process, ATRT1 also offered Recommendation 4 that called on the Board to enhance its performance and work practices.

 Recommendation 4